hatonthecat/Sparkfun-Artemis-Nano-File-Server/IoT Glossary & Exegesis.md

 OTA1800- -GSM @ 1800/1900Mhz
 OTA2.4GHz - WiFi/Bluetooth

 This is a more specific designation of OTA.
 OTA attempts to simplify a method of updates with a generic term, but it raises more questions than it attempts to answer.
+Perhaps it aims to reach some kind of middle-ground- for those who are not privy/interested in the frequency, but to convey awareness of the wireless medium.
+In Stephen Pinker's The Stuff of Thought, a similar phenomenen exists in the English language.
+"If you could pass the salt."
+It means nothing but it avoids the agressivenes of "can you pass the salt" with "If you could" with no proposed outcome of the "If".
+"Over the air", likewise, is "If you could update OTA, period."
+That is how much OTA makes sense.
+But use it if your crowd is neither technical nor technical.
+I'm sure someone wants to hear the buzzword.

 -------------------------------
 -------------------------------